minkcv/x86view/README.md

     > W 505 FFE0
     > J 500

 And it clears the screen and prints the welcome message and prompt.
-Now we know how to enter programs directly into memory as hexadecimal and execute them.
+Now we know how to enter programs directly into memory as hexadecimal x86 instructions and execute them.